 You deserve peace of mind when it comes to paying your energy bill.
 If you’re facing financial hardship and need bill-pay assistance, you don’t have to face this challenge alone.
 Let us help you fuel forward.
 We can connect you to a variety of energy assistance programs and resources that may be able to assist you in your time of need.

 The federal Low Income Home Energy Assistance Program (LIHEAP) helps those in need pay their heating expenses.
-They provide federally funded assistance to help with managing costs associated with home energy bills, energy crises and weatherization and energy-related minor home repairs.
-The annual enrollment period for 2021 begins October 12 and runs through November 12.
+This federal- and state-funded assistance program is available to income-eligible families to help with managing costs associated with home energy bills, energy crises and weatherization and minor energy-related home repairs.
+A past-due balance or disconnection notice is not needed for eligible customers to apply for LIHEAP assistance.
+The annual enrollment period for 2023 begins October 10 and runs through November 10.

 For additional information and eligibility requirements for this program, call 800.230.6977, option 9 or visit dss.virginia.gov.